 #5 – Content Creation

-The internet isn’t just a platform for us to search for valuable information and connect with our loved ones but it can also be used for generating content that can add money to our pockets.
+The internet isn’t just a platform for us to search for valuable information and connect with our loved ones, but it can also generate content that can add money to our pockets.
 Investing in content creation is great because there are many ways to do it.

 You can create blog articles, write e-books, produce online courses, and even make YouTube videos that showcase your interests.
-However, you need to keep in mind that the content you are going to make must be interesting enough that it will engage people and make them want more out of you.
+However, you need to keep in mind that the content you are going to make must be interesting enough to engage people and make them want more out of you.

-It is also worth noting that compared to the other passive income resources we shared in this article, content creation will take the longest time to generate good returns as you must first build an audience and achieve a nice SEO ranking so your work will be more visible on search engines.
+It is also worth noting that content creation will take the longest time to generate good returns compared to the other passive income resources we shared in this article.
+You must first build an audience and achieve a nice SEO ranking so your work will be more visible on search engines.

-You told us the different types of content that we can do, but how could a person earn passive money from content creation?
+You told us the different types of content we can do, but how could a person earn passive money from content creation?
 Well, there are three main ways to do it.
-The first is through ads, if your content has generated enough traffic then you can have advertisements embedded in your site or channel.
-The terms will vary depending on what tool you are going to use but typically you will earn money out of this whenever someone clicks on the ad.
+The first is through ads.
+If your content has generated enough traffic, then you can have advertisements embedded in your site or channel.
+The terms will vary depending on what tool you will use, but typically you will earn money out of this whenever someone clicks on the ad.

-The second is through affiliates, once your content has gained enough traffic then you can sign up on affiliate programs of different brands.
-The way you will earn money from this will vary on the terms of the brand(s) that you are going to be working with.
+The second is through affiliates.
+Once your content has gained enough traffic, you can sign up on affiliate programs of different brands.
+The way you will earn money from this will vary on the terms of the brand(s) that you will be working with.
 But normally, you would earn compensation whenever someone clicks on your affiliate link and buys a product through it.

-And lastly is through assets, this is done when you write e-books, online courses, tutorial videos, and other similar content that you can sell straight from your website or through online selling platforms.
-It can be considered as passive income because the product is digital, so once you are done then you can just wait and collect the money whenever someone purchases a copy of your creation.
+And lastly is through assets.
+This is done when you write e-books, online courses, tutorial videos, and other similar content that you can sell straight from your website or through online selling platforms.
+It can be considered passive income because the product is digital, so once you are done, you can just wait and collect the money whenever someone purchases a copy of your creation.

-Generating passive income by investing is great for investors like you, and the ones that we’ve listed above are some of the best passive income resources that we think could yield excellent returns.
-Yes, there are still risks but as long as you know what you’re getting into, then you have higher chances of seeing your money grow.
+Generating passive income by investing is great for investors like you, and the ones we’ve listed above are some of the best passive income resources that we think could yield excellent returns.
+Yes, there are still risks, but you have a higher chance of seeing your money grow as long as you know what you’re getting into.

-If you need more passive income resources then don’t worry because we’ve got you covered.
-Read the Passive Income Portfolio, Passive Income Ideas, and other related articles on MoneybyRamey to not just expand your knowledge but also learn at least 50 more ways that you can earn through passive investments.
+If you need more passive income resources, then don’t worry because we’ve got you covered.
+Read the Passive Income Portfolio, Passive Income Ideas, and other related articles on MoneybyRamey to expand your knowledge and learn at least 50 more ways that you can earn through passive investments.